z3h4/useful-commands/RoR/interview_questions.md

 - Poly means many and morph means form.
 So, Polymorphism means many forms.
 - It’s basically a mechanism that allows an object to take many forms and behave differently.
+- Polymorphism is the ability for different types of data to respond to a common interface.
+  - That is, it lets objects of different types respond to the same method invocation.
 - This helps us build extensible applications.

 ### What is a module?